wxyz-abcd/node-haxball/README.md

   - `properties`:
     - `name`: Name of the library.
 Must be unique.
 All `Library`s can be accessed with their names via `Room.librariesMap[name]`.
+    - `room`: The room that this library is attached to.

   - `abstract callbacks`: These functions should be overridden when writing a GUI application using this API before creating any `Library` object.
 These are defined in `Library.prototype`.
     - `defineMetadata(metadata)`: Does nothing, returns nothing by default.
 This function should define the given `metadata` object inside this `Library` object.
 This is not done here for optimization purposes.
 (We do not need these values in a non-GUI environment.)
 For example, the libraries in the examples folder use the following metadata structure: `{version, author, description}`.
-    - `defineVariable(variable)`: Does nothing, returns `variable`'s value by default.
-This function should define the given `variable` object inside this `Library` object.
-This is not done here for optimization purposes.
+    - `defineVariable({name, value, type, range, description})`: Defines the variable with the given `name` and `value` inside this `Library` object.
+The rest of the properties are not used by default for optimization purposes.
 (We do not need these values in a non-GUI environment.)
-For example, the plugins in the examples folder use the following variable structure: `{name, type, value, range, description}`.
-This function should return the value of the `variable`.
 This function should be used whenever a variable whose value is changeable from outside will be defined.
+Fires an `onVariableValueChange` event whenever this variable's value changes, if the global `config.noVariableValueChangeEvent` is not `true`.

   - `callbacks`:
-    - `initialize(room)`: Only called once while creating or joining a room, or during a call to `Room.updateLibrary`.
+    - `initialize()`: Only called once while creating or joining a room, or during a call to `Room.updateLibrary`.
     - `finalize()`: Only called once while leaving a room, or during a call to `Room.updateLibrary`.

 - `RoomConfig`: A class that defines a room configuration object.
 Room configurations should be based on this class.

   - `constructor(metadata)`: creates a new `RoomConfig` instance. `metadata` is the information that you would want to show/update inside a GUI application.

+  - `properties`:
+    - `room`: The room that this roomConfig is attached to.

   - `abstract callbacks`: These functions should be overridden when writing a GUI application using this API before creating any `RoomConfig` object.
 These are defined in `RoomConfig.prototype`.
     - `defineMetadata(metadata)`: Does nothing, returns nothing by default.
 This function should define the given `metadata` object inside this `RoomConfig` object.
 This is not done here for optimization purposes.
 (We do not need these values in a non-GUI environment.)
 For example, the default roomConfig in the examples folder uses the following `metadata` structure: `{name, version, author, description, allowFlags}`.
-    - `defineVariable(variable)`: Does nothing, returns `variable`'s value by default.
-This function should define the given `variable` object inside this `RoomConfig` object.
-This is not done here for optimization purposes.
+    - `defineVariable({name, value, type, range, description})`: Defines the variable with the given `name` and `value` inside this `RoomConfig` object.
+The rest of the properties are not used by default for optimization purposes.
 (We do not need these values in a non-GUI environment.)
-For example, the default roomConfig in the examples folder use the following variable structure: `{name, type, value, range, description}`.
-This function should return the value of the `variable`, and should be used whenever a variable whose value is changeable from outside will be defined.
+This function should be used whenever a variable whose value is changeable from outside will be defined.
+Fires an `onVariableValueChange` event whenever this variable's value changes, if the global `config.noVariableValueChangeEvent` is not `true`.

   - `modifier callbacks`:
     - `[dataArray, customData] = modifyPlayerDataBefore(playerId, name, flag, avatar, conn, auth)`: set player's data just before player has joined the room. dataArray format should be `[modifiedName, modifiedFlag, modifiedAvatar]`. if `dataArray` is `null`, player is not allowed to join. also prepares a custom data object to send to all plugins. `customData=false` means "don't call callbacks". host-only.